primev/builder-boost/README.md

 ```

 Note, the `BUILDER_AUTH_TOKEN` should be set to the same value set for `--builder-auth-key` in your modified builder implementation.
 This token is used to authenticate your builders to boost, to ensure no threat actor can send false payloads.

-## Troubleshooting
-If you're having issues with your boost instance, the first thing worth trying is deleting the rollup cache, stored at `<path-to-cache>/rollup.json`

 ## More Links
 [Searcher Testing Guide](docs/searcher-testing.md) - This guide walks you through the setup process for connecting searcher emulators to your boost for e2e testing and monitoring.